AaronJY/fh-or-tester/README.md

 1. Clone the repo
 2. Run `npm install` to install node dependencies
 3. Run `npm run fetch` to fetch up to date data
-4. Run `npm run eval` to run the evaluation tool over the pulled data
+4. Run `npm run eval ./data/Bristol\ Council.json` to run the evaluation tool over the pulled data (swapping the path to whatever LA data you want to evaluate)

 Results will be shown in the console: